Andalusian Spanish: Influence

 Some words pronounced in the Andalusian dialects have entered general Spanish with a specific meaning.
 One example is juerga, ("debauchery", or "partying"), the Andalusian pronunciation of huelga (originally "period without work", now "work strike").
 The flamenco lexicon incorporates many Andalusisms, for example, cantaor, tocaor, and bailaor, which are examples of the dropped "d"; in standard spelling these would be cantador, tocador, and bailador, while the same terms in more general Spanish may be cantante, músico, and bailarín.
 Note that, when referring to the flamenco terms, the correct spelling drops the "d"; a flamenco cantaor is written this way, not cantador.
 In other cases, the dropped "d" may be used in standard Spanish for terms closely associated with Andalusian culture.
 For example, pescaíto frito ("little fried fish") is a popular dish in Andalusia, and this spelling is used in many parts of Spain when referring to this dish.
 For general usage, the spelling would be pescadito frito.

 Llanito, the vernacular of the British overseas territory of Gibraltar, is based on Andalusian Spanish, with British English and other influences.

 Language movement

-In Andalusia, there is a fringe movement promoting the status of Andalusian as a separate language and not as a dialect of Spanish.
+In Andalusia, there is a movement promoting the status of Andalusian as a separate language and not as a dialect of Spanish.